BusFactor1Inc/explain/README.md

 This is really a game about metaprogramming.
 You will not, for long, want to program in the base #Logica itself.
-You will want to design a META PROGRAMMING (MP) system, one whic will GENERATE YOUR CODE (GYC) for you.
+You will want to design a META PROGRAMMING (MP) system, one which will GENERATE YOUR CODE (GYC) for you.
 This because, with so few words (although it's Turing Complete[2]), writing it by itself, I think, will get boring quite quickly.